The Sulkan

 Ideals and Instincts

-To offer food to an unfamiliar sulkan is to imply they are weak.
-This is majorly disrespectful and most sulkan will find this to be a major blow to one's ego, even if genuinely needed.
+- The sharing or gifting of food can be seen as an intimate- or rather condescending act.
+Food is typically shared between broodkin or fellow hunters, with the major exception being juveniles and disabled individuals.
+To offer food to an unfamiliar sulkan is to imply their weakness.
+This is incredibly disrespectful and is considered to be a massive blow to one's ego, even if genuinely needed.
 Most will spurn the gift at best and react violently at worst.

 Customs and Traditions